The Rebel Without Claws: Story

 The Confederates want to get an "important message" to General Robert E. Lee, but all the carrier pigeons have been shot down.
 The soldiers realize that Tweety is their last hope and turn to him for their mission.
 The Union soldiers learn of the Confederates' attempt and counter with their "Messenger Destroyer", who turns out to be none other than Sylvester.
 "I tawt I taw a damn Yankee tat," says Tweety just before the chase begins.

 The bulk of the cartoon uses battle gags, such as Sylvester getting blown out of a cannon, Tweety momentarily tricking Sylvester into thinking Union soldiers are marching to battle (Sylvester tries to confront the canary but is blown away by Confederate soldiers), and Tweety hiding behind cannons on a fighter ship.
 When Sylvester tries to capture Tweety, he gets blasted by the cannons.
-(The Running Gag Was reused from Buccaneer Bunny.)
+(The gag was reused from Buccaneer Bunny.)

 Eventually, Sylvester disguises himself as General Lee and grabs Tweety.
 The bird is taken to the firing line for execution for treason against the Union by siding with the Confederacy.
 He states that his only regret is that he has "but one wife to give foh my countwy" (paraphrasing Nathan Hale), to which Sylvester says that he has nine lives.
 But the commander and his soldiers prove incompetent — they shoot Sylvester instead!
 "It's a good thing I have got nine lives!
 With this kind of an army, I'll need 'em!"